 Speaking from personal experience on the subject of depression – many years ago I was diagnosed with having clinical depression.
 Over the years I discovered that my body, being toxic, was part of the problem (emotional as well as chemical toxicity).
 Since I have cleaned out my body doing fasting and cleanses, I’ve been much less susceptible to depression symptoms.
 Also for the last 20 years I’ve kept up an almost daily meditation practice in addition to having a daily creative practice, both of which have a huge impact on my emotional and mental states, and on my health and general state of being.

 Now, as a creativity coach and creativity workshop instructor – and also as a visual and musical artist – I’ve noticed how the flow state bleeds into the rest of my life.
 When I spend at least an hour a day doing creative work of some kind, the rest of my day goes so much better than when I don’t do it.
 It affects everything in my life, in such a positive way.
 I rarely spend a day without playing music or doing design work, or painting.

 Keeping Up a Daily Creative Practice

 If you are creatively inclined and you’re not already doing so, one the best things you can do to help with depression is to have some kind of daily, exploratory creative practice.
 It will help you in ways that you cannot imagine.
-And if you have problems with any specific kind of depression – general sadness, grief, obsessive worry, or hopelessness – I suspect it will either alleviate your symptoms, or eradicate them entirely.
+And if you have problems with any specific kind of depression – general sadness, grief, obsessive worry, or hopelessness – it will lessen your symptoms, or eradicate them entirely.
 To get started, you could sign up for online creativity workshops or take a course in a local art academy, or find a mentor who will help.